PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation.rst

 VisionSystemSim Initialization
 ------------------------------

-the new system revolves around the class VisionSystemSim (Note this is different than the official soon to be deprecated SimVision).
-This class is responsible for updates and coordination of simulated elements and "real" interfaces.

 First as an example, create a subsystem to hold and call a periodic function to update the simulation.